poshitharavi/battleship-back/README.md

 # Battleship Game Backend

 This is the backend for a Battleship game built with **NestJS** and **Prisma ORM**, connected to a **PostgreSQL** database.
-The backend handles game logic, including ship placement, shooting actions, and game state management for both players and computer opponents.
+The backend handles game logic, including ship placement, shooting actions, and game state management for one human player and computer opponent.

 ## Table of Contents